Sustainability reporting

 in a nutshell

 The Corporate Sustainability Reporting Directive (CSRD) sets legal requirements for all member states within the European Economic Area (EEA) – all EU members states along with Iceland, Lichtenstein and Norway.
-It introduces ambitious non-financial reporting standards for larger companies, and for most companies listed on European markets, including SMEs.
-Non-EEA companies with turnover exceeding EUR 150 million, with subsidiaries or branches in the EEA, are also covered.
-Approximately 50,000 companies will need to comply.
-The first reports will be published in 2025, covering the fiscal year 2024.
+It introduces ambitious non-financial reporting standards for large companies with more than 1,000 employees and a net turnover over EUR 450 million.
+Non-EEA companies with a net turnover exceeding the same amount within the EEA, will also be required to comply with CSRD*.
+Approximately 4,800 companies will need to comply.
+The first reports have been published in 2025, covering the fiscal year 2024.